 Showers of blessings have started in the verdant valley of Dehra.
-I’m thrilled to see the rains shushing up the busy streets my town.
-The birds have left the trees and honking of cars and bikes has muted.
+I’m thrilled to see the rains shushing up the busy streets of my town.
+The birds have left the trees and the honking of cars and bikes has muted.

 I’m sitting under the porch, feeling the rain without getting drenched in it.
 From here, I can hear the water droplets hitting a melodious note, making this tiny space its own music hall.

 Since Dehradun experiences sudden showers.
 Not many people are thrilled to see it as it has become a regular sight for Doonites.
 But if you have the heart of a child.
 You can surely feel it cleansing your soul, with every drop it tumbles down.

 Rain is one of the natural elements that affect your mood by offering peace and quietude.
 It acts as an external stimulus, which relaxes your body and mind.

 The pitter-patter noise and aroma of the rain makes you want to live in the moment.
 Whilst shifting your focus from negative thoughts and emotions.
 If you are having a rough day, it helps you to break the wall of the upheld emotions.